 Opt-in and opt-out

-Handling WhatsApp opt-ins and opt-outs is crucial as WhatsApp monitors your phone number quality rating, and low ratings may result in your message limits being reduced.
-One way to ensure a high-quality rating is to prevent users from blocking or reporting your business.
-This can be done by providing high-quality messaging (i.e., value to your users), controlling message frequency, and allowing customers to opt-out of receiving future communications.
+One way to build a high-quality rating is to prevent users from blocking or reporting your business.
+This can be done by providing high-quality messaging (such as value to your users), controlling message frequency, and allowing customers to opt-out of receiving future communications.

-Opt-ins can come from external sources or from Braze methods such as SMS or in-app and in-browser messages.
+Opt-ins can come from external sources or from Braze methods, such as SMS or in-app and in-browser messages.
 Opt-outs can be dealt with using keywords set in Braze and WhatsApp marketing buttons.
 Reference the following methods for guidance on setting up opt-ins and opt-outs.

 Opt-in methods